ultraschemer-microweb/microweb/README.md

 So far, we learned how to create system database, Entity mapping, define Views and Controllers, and define end-points for REST Routes.
 But nothing about how to define business rules have been told.
 This section is to close such gap.

 If we return to the project scope (Section __5.1.1.
 Project Objectives and Technical Requirements__), it's told, there:
-> Each user can store text documents and images on his/her accounts.
+> Each user can store images on his/her accounts.
 So, let's implement such feature in the system, to give an example of how a Business Rule should be implemented in Microweb.

 It has been told, too, Microweb doesn't enforce __fat__ or __thin__ controllers, nor __fat__ or __thin__ models.
 The only advice to be given when implementing business rules is to isolate them in its own package, and this package must be __completely independent__ from Microweb archiecture and structure.
 If this package will be called model, business, controller or anything else is outside the scope of Microweb and this tutorial.